rust-bitcoin/rust-bitcoin/README.md

 ### CI Pipeline

-The CI pipeline requires approval before being run on each MR.
+The CI pipeline requires approval before being run on each PR.

 In order to speed up the review process the CI pipeline can be run locally using [act](https://github.com/nektos/act).
 The `fuzz` and `Cross` jobs will be skipped when using `act`